Ubudu/IOS-SDK/README.md

 The namespace value i.e. `634b207ee2f313c109c58675b44324ac2d41e61e` in the example above is the namespace UID of the application creatd in the [back-office manager web interface](https://manager.ubudu.com) of your application.
 When you access the back-office web interface in the details of the application you created you will find an example of integration with the correct UID for your application.
-Then still in the App delegate implement the callbacks that you would like to overwrite to handle the actions that have been programmed in the back-office.
+Then still in the AppDelegate implement the callbacks that you would like to overwrite to handle the actions that have been programmed in the back-office.
-There are 4 types of actions that can be executed when entering or exiting a zone :
+There are 4 types of actions that can be executed when entering or exiting a zone:
-- Post to a server URL a callback : the server can than "decide" the next action or execute custom code (such as adding entries into a CRM, sending a push notification or sending a push notification to a client).
+- Post a callback to a server URL: the server can then "decide" the next action or execute custom code (such as adding entries into a CRM, sending a push notification or sending a push notification to a client).
 Note that the SDK will automatically take advantage of some wildcards that you can use to identify the actions in your callback.
-Example of URL : 'https://yourserver.com/push_event_to_app.json?event=exit&udid={udid}'.
+Example of URL: 'https://yourserver.com/push_event_to_app.json?event=exit&udid={udid}'.
-- Trigger a local notification : a local notification can contain a message, notification type, a scheduled time and a custom payload see [Apple documentation](https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/Reference/Reference.html#//apple_ref/occ/instp/UILocalNotification/alertAction).
+- Post a local notification: a local notification can contain a message and a custom payload see [Apple documentation](https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/Reference/Reference.html#//apple_ref/occ/instp/UILocalNotification/alertAction).
 ![Back-office configuration local notification](/__media-files/images/back_office_action_1.jpg)
-- Open a web-page in a web-view : note that the page can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).
+- Open a web-page in a web-view: note that the page can be either online (http:// or https://) or in the application bundle (in this case use the file:// protocol in the URL).
 ![Back-office configuration open web view notification](/__media-files/images/back_office_action.jpg)
-- Open a passbook: note that the pass can be either online (http or https) or in the application bundle (in this case use the file protocol in the URL).
+- Open a passbook: note that the pass can be either online (http:// or https://) or in the application bundle (in this case use the file:// protocol in the URL).

 ### UbuduSDKDelegate Callbacks